juspay/hyperswitch/README.md

 options/payment processors/networks and banks, with varying degrees of documentation and inconsistent API semantics. -->

-Globally payment diversity has been growing at a rapid pace.
+Globally, payment diversity has been growing at a rapid pace.
 There are hundreds of payment processors and new payment methods like BNPL, RTP etc.
 Businesses need to embrace this diversity to increase conversion, reduce cost and improve control.
-But integrating and maintaining multiple processors needs a lot of dev effort.
+However, integrating and maintaining multiple processors needs a lot of dev effort.
 Why should devs across companies repeat the same work?
 Why can't it be unified and reused?
-Hence, HyperSwitch was born to create that reusable core and let companies build and customise it as per their specific requirements.
+Hence, HyperSwitch was born to create that reusable core and let companies build and customize it per their specific requirements.

 ### Our Values